Longmire (TV series): Development and production

-On August 28, 2014, A&E announced that Longmire was cancelled after completing its third season, despite consistently strong viewership that made it "the most-watched original series in A&E history, packing almost 6 million viewers" per episode, "reportedly because it appealed to an older demographic that was unappealing to advertisers" and was produced by an external studio.
+On August 28, 2014, A&E announced that Longmire was cancelled after completing its third season, despite consistently strong viewership that made it "the most-watched original series in A&E history, packing almost 6 million viewers" per episode.
+The decision was made "reportedly because it appealed to an older demographic that was unappealing to advertisers" and was produced by an external studio.

 Three months later, Netflix confirmed that it had picked up the series (based, in contrast to A&E, on its strong appeal to a specific segment of the audience) and would film additional episodes.
 The 10-episode fourth season filmed on location in New Mexico, and was made available for viewing in North America and Oceania on September 10, 2015.

 On October 30, 2015, Netflix announced that Longmire would return for a fifth season.

 Season-five location filming was scheduled for late March to late June, 2016.
-It took place primarily in Las Vegas, New Mexico, the town shown in the series.
+It took place primarily in Las Vegas, New Mexico, and the town is shown in the series.
 Other locations included towns in the surrounding area.
 The studio work was completed at Garson Studios at Santa Fe University of Art and Design.
 The 10-episode fifth season was made available for viewing on September 23, 2016.

 According to Eric Witt, director of the Santa Fe Film Office, season-six filming was scheduled to begin in March 2017.
 By June, the interior scenes had been filmed at Garson Studios; location photography was underway in various New Mexico locations including Santa Fe, Las Vegas, Valles Caldera, Pecos, and other sites in the northern part of the state.
 The director was T.J.
 Scott and the producers included Hunt Baldwin, John Coveny, Greer Shephard, and Michael M. Robin.
 Filming concluded the last week of June.